SchoolofApp/SastaBazar.app/README.md

 # SastaBazar.app
-This is my SastaBazar.com website
+This is my SastaBazar.app website